 The trial of twenty-two major Nazio war criminals before the International Military Tribunal (IMT), took place from November 20, 1945 to October 1, 1946.
 The first two photos show the judges.

 In this photo, the judges are on the left, with secretaries and court reporters in front of them.
 The prosecutors' tables are center back, behind the lectern, and the press gallery is behind them.
 The middle table of prosecutors are the Americans, including assistant prosecutor Bill Miller, who later ran for vice-president with Barry Goldwater.
 His daughter, Stephanie Miller, is a progressive talk show host.

 This photo shows the war crimes defendants surrounded by military police, with their attorneys in front.

 Story Behind the Photos

-My father took these when he was a twenty year old sergeant and aircrew member in the U.S. Army Air Force.
-Military records say he did basic training in Las Vegas April 2-June 23, 1945, joined the Army in Seattle November 15, 1945 (five days before the start of the trial), departed for Germany February 3, 1946, and then returned to America December 7, 1946 (two months after the trial ended).
+My father took the Nuremberg Trial photos when he was a twenty year old sergeant and aircrew member in the U.S. Army Air Force.
+Military records say he did basic training in Las Vegas April 2-June 23, 1945, joined the Army in Seattle November 15, 1945 (five days before the start of the Trials), departed for Germany February 3, 1946, and then returned to America December 7, 1946 (two months after the Nuremberg Trial ended).
 He was discharged from the Army several weeks later, February 11, 1947.

 While living in Germany, he was stationed in Ansbach, a short train ride to the west of Nuremberg.
 He was a publicist, section head, and photo chief for the base.
 Besides photographing the Nuremberg Trials, he took photos for the Ansbach Record, a weekly paper for American GIs in Germany.
 In his discharge papers, under "summary of military occupations," it says: